Celebration of Black Arts

 One of the most prominent African-American literary events in the nation, the Celebration of Black Arts (formerly the Celebration of Black Writing) is a month-long celebration of African-American literature and art that features an array of events welcoming all ages, backgrounds and interests.

-Throughout May, events such as author readings, interactive workshops, live performances, an awards show and an outdoor festival take place to spark discussion and spawn recognition of talented artists within the African-American community.
+Throughout the month, events such as author readings, interactive workshops, live performances, an awards show and an outdoor festival take place to spark discussion and spawn recognition of talented artists within the African-American community.

 A month-long exhibit of black art and culture.